YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZCALLTABLE
 -------------------

-ZCALLTABLE, External call: Table format error
+ZCALLTABLE, External call Table format error

 Run Time Error: This indicates that an external call or $ZCALL() function encountered an error in the external call table.